protege_pizza

 Now we begin building actual semantic structures.

-This is where ontology engineering stars to feel very different from traditional modeling disciplines.
+This is where ontology engineering starts to feel very different from traditional modeling disciplines.

 In a traditional diagramming tool, creating a class hierarchy is often just a visual activity.
 In Protégé, however, every modeling action contributes to a machine-processable semantic structure.